Proposed new Constitution for feedback

 Secretary - Ellen Heebink

-Treasurer - Alistair Brown
+Treasurer - Brent Martin

 It also means that when members or employees (like pastors) are working on behalf of the church, they are not just working on their own (from a legal standpoint).
 So it provides a degree of protection.